SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 This target is interpreted as to cover research about how to permanently raise the income growth rate of the poorest population above the national average.

+Setting the limit to the bottom 40 % is a "practical compromise" that insures the target including the poorest populations in differing circumstances of different countries.
+The income growth rate is computed as average annual growth rate of either per capita consumption or actual income over about a 5-year period.
+(UN Statistics Divison 2024a.)

 ```py
 TS=
 (